ypriverol/os-proteomics/manuscript.md

   If one piece in this supply chain is not OSS, exceptions need to be handled and automation is harder or impossible.
   In sum, it creates a huge additional burden for the entire community downstream of the non-OSS software package, which on its own is a hidden cost.

-A solution to these challenges is offered by Open-source software (OSS) which is also aligned with the FAIR Principles (Findable, Accessible, Interoperable, Reusable), initially established for scientific data [26978244].
+A solution to these challenges is offered by open-source software (OSS) which is also aligned with the FAIR Principles (Findable, Accessible, Interoperable, Reusable), initially established for scientific data [26978244].
 FAIR principles were expanded in 2022 for research software (FAIR4RS) to address the growing recognition of research software as a foundational research asset [36241754].
 Following FAIR4RS principles empowers proteomics with OSS tools that are not only accessible but also foster community-driven development, rigorous validation, and transparent sharing of methodologies [].
 OSS has demonstrated clear benefits in increasing the accessibility, usability, and visibility of scientific software [30212065].
 OSS makes reproducibility, traceability and auditability possible.
 With code freely available for inspection, modification, and distribution, OSS encourages collaboration and creates avenues for continuous improvement—factors that are critical in fields as data-intensive as proteomics.